openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 This approach may seem to be less complex, but has the potential to cause issues if, for some reason, the webhooks do not work correctly (eg a change is made while the webhook is being restarted).

 To avoid this potential, our approach suggests to have the authoritative annotation exist in only one location, on the Machine API resource.

+### Cluster wide migration of resources

+In this alternative implementation, the switch to allow migration between Cluster API and Machine API would be at the cluster level, rather than at the individual resource level.
+This alternative prevents users from testing migrations on individual resources and also prevents users from leveraging new Cluster API features until all of their Machine API machines are migratable.
+Since we understand that some feature parity may not be present in the initial releases of this feature, we do not want to block users from using the new features, while waiting for the entire cluster to be ready to migrate.

 ## Infrastructure Needed